ShamylZakariya/StickyHeaders/NOTES.md

 #BUGS
-	- headers aren't animated when recycler view runs addition/removal animations
-	- addressbook demo loses rows when scrolling, sometimes. wtf

 #TESTING:
 	- need to ensure this works fine for adapters which don't have footer views and which don't have header views (!!!)
 	- need to test against different top/bottom padding scenarios

-#THOUGHTS ON ALTERNATE APPROACHES

-I could subclass the default linear layout manager.
-I'd have my adapter set a tag on headers (using ids from a values.xml in the library) that marks them as special.
-All items (including ghost headers) would get a tag that marks which section they belong to.

-In onLayoutChildren and scrollVerticallyBy I would call my positionHeaders method which would work similarly to the current one.
-It would walk the children of the RV, find which sections are represented via tags, and vend if necessary the header (keeping headers in a hashmap like now) and then position them.
-I suppose I would allow natural recycling to happen, so I'd want to use weak references in my hashmap.

 #RecyclerView.LayoutManager